 “The winds of despair,” writes Bahá’u’lláh, as He

-surveys the immediate destinies of mankind, “are, alas, blowing from every direction, and the strife that divides and afflicts the human race is daily increasing ….”
+surveys the immediate destinies of mankind, “are, alas, blowing from every direction, and the strife that divides and afflicts the human race is daily increasing.”
 “Such shall be its plight,” He, in another connection, has declared, “that to disclose it now would not be meet and seemly.”
-“These fruitless strifes,” He, on the other hand, contemplating the future of mankind, has emphatically prophesied, in the course of His memorable interview with the Persian orientalist, Edward G. Browne, “these ruinous wars shall pass away, and the ‘Most Great Peace’ shall come. … These strifes and this bloodshed and discord must cease, and all men be as one kindred and one family.” …
+“These fruitless strifes,” He, on the other hand, contemplating the future of mankind, has emphatically prophesied, in the course of His memorable interview with the Persian Orientalist, Edward G. Browne, “these ruinous wars shall pass away, and the ‘Most Great Peace’ shall come. … These strifes and this bloodshed and discord must cease, and all men be as one kindred and one family.” …

 “All nations and kindreds,” ‘Abdu’l-Bahá likewise has written, “… will become a single nation.
 Religious and sectarian antagonism, the hostility of races and peoples, and differences among nations, will be eliminated.
 All men will adhere to one religion, will have one common faith, will be blended into one race, and become a single people.
 All will dwell in one common fatherland, which is the planet itself.”